This business ideas Canada post was originally published on 2 April, 2019 and updated on 29 October, 2019 and 28 February 2022.

 Thinking about starting your own business?
-Here are eight good ideas, along with the general startup costs for each.
+Here are twelve good ideas, along with the general startup costs for each.

 - Photographer $